zhpinkman/armed-bandit/results/waiting-monetary-value-prospect-theory/README.md

 ### Epsilon Greedy

 This section will demonstrate how epsilon greedy policy can perform in this task.
-The epsilon hyper-parameter was set to 0.5 in the first place and in time was reduced to zero to the mode of `full-exploitation`.
-Also the values corresponded to each action was estimated with a average approach.
+The epsilon hyper-parameter was set to 0.5 in the first place and in time was reduced to zero to switch to the mode of `full-exploitation`.
+Also the values corresponded to each action was estimated with an average approach.
 In other words, estimated value of using a certain action was calculated as the average rewards observed using that action.

 In the following you can see the results demonstrating the performance of the agent exploiting the eGreedy policy by its estimation of reward function.